-A 21 digit number for your electricity supply that will be displayed in a table or a row on your current electricity bill (usually starting with the letter "S").
+A 21-digit number for your electricity supply.
+You’ll see it displayed in a table or a row on your current electricity bill.
+It usually starts with the letter ‘S’.

 A unique number for your gas supply that could be up to 10 digits long.
-You will find this number on your current gas bill.
+You’ll find this number on your current gas bill.